rockstor/rockstor-doc/clients.rst

 ^^^^^^^^^^^^^^^^^^^

    On a Linux client, the RockStor server will appear in the File explorer application, under **Browse Network** .
 Clicking on the server will display the available exported shares that have Browseable true.

+   If the RockStor server does not appear in the File explorer, a connection can be made by selecting 'Connect to Server'

    .. image:: smb_linux_network.png
       :scale: 65%